RCP: A Low-overhead Reversible Coherence Protocol: ISLE Security Properties

-Let us examine what happens in CleanupSpec for the ``correct guess'' case illustrated in Figure~\ref{fig:exist_problems} (c).
-CleanupSpec allows the state changes to $E$ in $C_{1,1}$, when $P_2$ accesses it before $P_1$'s $SpecRd$ is squashed, $C_{1,1}$ is the one who forward the line.
+CleanupSpec's behavior for the ``correct guess'' case is illustrated in Figure~\ref{fig:exist_problems} (c).
+CleanupSpec allows the state changes to $E$ in $C_{1,1}$, when $P_2$ accesses it before $P_1$'s $SpecRd$ is squashed, $C_{1,1}$ is the one who forwards the line.
 It is different from the scenario if $P_1$'s $SpecRd$ does not exist, in which $P_2$ should experience a cache miss in both L1 and L2 and get the data from memory.
-In another word, the $SpecRd$ effects the timing of $P_2$'s request (violation of Property 3).
+Thus, the $SpecRd$ effects the timing of $P_2$'s request (violation of Property 3).
 In an attempt to ensure the property, CleanupSpec adds a ``dummy latency'' by forcing an artificial cache miss in $C_{2}$, which effectively prevents $P_2$ to sense the latency difference.
-It successfully ensures Property 3 for $SpecRd$ w.r.t. $P_2$'s request.
+It ensures Property 3 for $SpecRd$ w.r.t. $P_2$'s request.
 Later, when $P_1$'s $SpecRd$ is squashed, $C_{1,1}$ locally invalidates the line.
-Unfortunately, this operation {\em does not reverse the state change in $C_2$}.
-In consequence, when later $P_3$ accesses the cache line, it will get the response from $C_2$ {\em with a shorter latency} since it is in shared state (both $P_1$ and $P_2$ have accessed it).
-But the attackers knows that the latency should be longer---forwarded by $C_{1,2}$---if $P_1$ had not accessed the line.
-This example explains that CleanupSpec does not protect such an attack and {\em Property 3 is violated by $SpecRd$ in $P_1$ w.r.t. $P_3$'s request}: the mis-speculation in $P_1$ effects the state of the line in $C_2$ (making it shared), which is later inferred by $P_3$ with response latency difference.
+Unfortunately, this operation does not reverse the state change in $C_2$.
+As a result, when later $P_3$ accesses the cache line, it will get the response from $C_2$ with a shorter latency since it is in shared state (both $P_1$ and $P_2$ have accessed it).
+But the attacker knows that the latency should be longer---forwarded by $C_{1,2}$---if $P_1$ had not accessed the line.
+This example explains that CleanupSpec does not protect such an attack and {\bf Property 3 is violated} by $SpecRd$ in $P_1$ w.r.t. $P_3$'s request: the mis-speculation in $P_1$ effects the state of the line in $C_2$ (making it shared), which is later inferred by $P_3$ with response latency difference.